Paul Budde

 The various Budde clans overview

 Also, to exercise a profession inside the town required approval of the monopolistic guilds.
-Trading was restricted through a system of hallmarks.
+Trading was restricted through a system of guillds.
 Only at the annual fairs were outside hawkers allowed to sell their wares.
 Finally the French Period (1795-1813) ended these monopolistic structures, which dated back to medieval times.

 The number of Buddes living in Germany is estimated at 10,000-plus.
 It is generally only after the French occupation that we see people beginning to move out of their traditional living areas this also applies to the Buddes.
 There is now a reasonably large number of Buddes in the Netherlands (approximately 400) and, since the early 1800s, also in the USA (approximately 3,000).
 Around 1840 four members of the Budde family in Wietmarschen (Joan Hermann 1845, Joan Ludwig Budde 1848, Joan Hermann 1848, and Bernard Hermann 1858) immigrated to America.
 I am in contact with one of their descendants, Don Feldmann.

 At least another 7 Budde persons or families from de region Linge immigrated to America between 1840 and 1870.
 Further on we will see that also one of the Budde families from Emsburen made such a move (see: The first recorded Buddes in the area – Emsburen).
+Over the years I have made contact with many more Budde families in the USA with ancestors in Germany, again mainly north Germany.

 The following overview lists the first mentioned Budde in each of the towns (places).
+This is based on my own research (not complete and perhaps not always correct, more indicative).

-Places with date of first mentioning of a Budde
+A selection of places with date of first mentioning of a Budde

 Year Name Place Near Bundesland Previous Notes Source